quaziashfaq/notes/aws.md

     - redis

-#### Amazon Redshift
+### Amazon Redshift
 - Data warehousing and processing.
 - Collecting data from multiple sources and analyze them.
 - Generate report on past events
 - Predict future
 - Redshift allows you to run complex analytic queries against petabytes of structured data, use sophisticated query optimization, has columnar storage on high-performance local disks, and has massively parallel query execution?
+Redshift OLAP - Amazon Data Warehouse Solution

 ### Additional Notes
-RDS (OLTP)
-SQL
-MySQL
-Oracle DB
-PostGreSQL
-Amazon Aurora
-MariaDB
-Amazon DynamoDB (No SQL)
-Redshift OLAP - Amazon Data Warehouse Solution

 Bootstrap script
 For RDS